txomon/python-tutorial/README.md

 Zipped Python packaging is outside the scope of this guide, but feel free to read about it at [PEP-273](https://www.python.org/dev/peps/pep-0273/)

+## About directories and code organisation

+Before starting off with the first project, I would consider a few things that usually developer come across on their own:

+- Spaces in the names of directories and files at any point are forbidden.
+Spaces cause a ton of trouble and we end up paying the price way later when changing paths it's practically impossible.
+- Create a directory to hold all our code.
+Having code projects in the desktop is handy, but code ends up getting mixed with downloads and what not, and that gets unmanageable quickly.
+Here there are a few approaches to organize cour coding projects:
+  - Directory in the root called "projects" or "code" (`/projects/`)
+  - Directory in HOME (`/home/javier/projects/`), supposing the path doesn't contain any space, called "projects" or "code"
+  - Same thing as before, but organising the code in subdirectories (per project for example)

 ## Understanding a virtual environment

 We have explained how Python looks up packages and modules, and we have seen how the global Python installation is organized.